malnakli/CarND-Traffic-Sign-Classifier-Project/README.md

 **epochs** = 10
 **batch_size** = 128
 Then I played with these paramaters and my result is that
-I select random number for learning rate between (0.001, 0.0001). but it did not give much improvment on trained dataset.
+I select a random number for learning rate between (0.001, 0.0001). but it did not give much improvment on trained dataset.
-For epochs, from 10 to 250 was chosen, however, I found that for large data more than 70K it needs at least 25 to reach .93, since increasing the epochs it only result on overfitting most of the time.
+For epochs, from 10 to 250 was selected, however, I found that for large data more than 70K it needs at least 25 to reach .93, since increasing the epochs it only result on overfitting most of the time.

 batch size 128 was good for the model to have a nice learning curave, because when I tried bigger batch size (256 - 1024), the model learn slower and did not give any improvement at all.